Creamy goat cheese, wild blueberries, and fresh basil combine into this irresistibly easy Blueberry Basil & Goat Cheese Panini Sandwich.

 - Spray skillet or press with cooking spray, and add sandwich.

 - Cook for 1-2 minutes.
-If using skillet, flip sandwich and cook an additional 1-2 minutes.
+If using skillet, flip sandwich and cook an additional 1-2 minutes, or until sandwich is golden brown.

 - Remove from heat and serve.